urllib3/urllib3/docs/advanced-usage.rst

     b'...'
     ...
     >>> r.release_conn()

-Setting ``preload_content`` to ``False`` means that urllib3 will stream the response content. :meth:`~response.HTTPResponse.stream` lets you iterate over chunks of the response content.

-.. note:: When using ``preload_content=False``, you should call
-    :meth:`~response.HTTPResponse.release_conn` to release the http connection
-    back to the connection pool so that it can be re-used.

 However, you can also treat the :class:`~response.HTTPResponse` instance as a file-like object.
 This allows you to do buffering::